Felix-Voyle/Tekker-Tracker-MS1/readme.md

 using the bootstrap jumbotron and carousel components.
 - For my fading hero image i watched a tutorial on youtube which i have commented in my CSS, I altered this for my own purpose but credit goes to
 "Graphy" - (https://www.youtube.com/watch?v=uHg8W7ZuD9o).
-- I copied code from W3schools to style my placeholder (https://www.w3schools.com/howto/howto_css_placeholder.asp)
-- https://www.w3schools.com/howto/howto_css_placeholder.asp - Used this code from W3 schools to style my placeholders.
+- https://www.w3schools.com/howto/howto_css_placeholder.asp - Used this code from W3 schools to style placeholder text.
 - https://stackoverflow.com/questions/16782498/looping-animation-of-text-color-change-using-css3 - This post on StackOverflow helped me work out how to have my changing header text color on my home page.

 #### Media